 About the Artist

 Holly A. Senn (Tacoma) is known for her botanically inspired sculptures and installations created from discarded library books.
 In these labor-intensive works she explores the life cycle of ideas; how ideas are generated, dispersed, referenced or forgotten.
-Senn has exhibited in venues including the Brooklyn Public Library in New York, 23 Sandy Gallery in Portland, Center on Contemporary Art in Seattle and spaces in Tacoma including Spaceworks Tacoma, Tacoma Contemporary’s Woolworth Windows, Fulcrum Gallery and Kittredge Gallery.
+Holly has exhibited in venues including the Brooklyn Public Library in New York, 23 Sandy Gallery in Portland, Center on Contemporary Art in Seattle, and spaces in Tacoma including Spaceworks Tacoma, Tacoma Contemporary’s Woolworth Windows, Fulcrum Gallery, and Kittredge Gallery.
 Awards include a Tacoma Artists Initiative Program (TAIP) grant from the Tacoma Arts Commission.

 In 2013, Holly was nominated for The Greater Tacoma Community Foundation's Foundation of Art Award.

 Information included above was provided by artist at the time of application.